avescodes/dotfiles/README.md

 # Installation Instructions #

-1. Make sure this repository is located at ~/.emacs.d

-2. From ~/.emacs.d, run "./install.sh" to install dotfiles to ~/

-3. From ~/.emacs.d, run "git submodule update --init".
+To install, make sure the repository is located at `~/.emacs.d`, then run `rake install` from within the directory.
+To update, run `rake update`.
+This will fetch the newest version of the repository and update git submodules.